-for the remaining rental payments, if possible.
-Such agreement, if one can be reached, may include placing these tenants the tenant on a payment plan, deferring a portion of the rent owed to us, or agreeing to terminate the respective leases.
-In the event of a termination, we estimate that we would be able to find new tenants to lease each of these properties to at market rental rates within 1 to 12 months.
+for reach agreements on the remaining rental payments if where possible.
+Such agreement, if one can be reached, may include placing the tenant on a payment plan, deferring a portion of the rent owed to us, or agreeing to terminate the lease.
+In the event of a termination, we estimate that we would be able to find a new tenant to lease each of these properties to at market rental rates within 1 to 12 months.